wickedyoda/public-setupfiles/readme.md

 # Public Setup Files

 This repository contains a collection of scripts and configuration snippets I use across various systems.
 Most scripts target Debian/Ubuntu Linux, but you'll also find utilities for macOS, Raspberry Pi, OpenWrt, and Docker environments.
 The goal is to speed up system deployment and automate routine maintenance tasks.

+---

-## Directory overview
+## 🔎 Directory Overview

 - **Email_domains_block_allow/** – Lists of domains to allow or block for email filtering.
-- **Kali_tools_install/** – Scripts to install popular Kali Linux security tools on Debian-based systems.
+- **Kali_tools_install/** – Scripts to install popular Kali Linux security tools on Debian-based systems, including [Kali Purple setup instructions](https://wickedyoda.com/?p=3131).
 - **batch_files/** – Windows batch files for backups and other automation.
 - **blocked_domains/** – Domain blocklists used by some of the setup scripts.
 - **cockpit/** – Installation helper for the Cockpit web administration interface.